hemnaik/PHP_Operations/README.md

 # Basic Database operations using PHP scripting
 - These are the operations of PHP and Mysql (PHPMyAdmin) and other operations of Php dealings.
 - Some operations are
-  1)To DROP database
+- To DROP database
-  2)To DELETE table records
+- To DELETE table records
-  3)To DROP TABLE(including schema)   4)To INSERT single record
+- To DROP TABLE(including schema)   - To INSERT single record
-  5)To INSERT multiple records
+- To INSERT multiple records
-  6)To MODIFY columns in table
+- To MODIFY columns in table
-  7)To MODIFY multiple columns etc.
+- To MODIFY multiple columns etc.
+- To extract single row
+- To fetch multiple rows
+- To UPDATE single record
+- To UPDATE multiple records
 # Prerequisites
 - PhpMyAdmin
 - MySQL basics